 The Cloud Computing Revolution in Finance

-Industry research indicates that finance departments lag behind other business functions in cloud adoption despite compelling advantages in cost structure, scalability, and innovation access.
-Understanding cloud fundamentals helps finance teams evaluate opportunities more effectively and participate strategically in technology decisions.
+Industry research shows finance departments lag in cloud adoption despite cost, scalability, and innovation benefits.
+Understanding cloud basics helps finance teams evaluate opportunities and participate in tech decisions.

 Demystifying Cloud Service Models

-Platform as a Service (PaaS): Development environments allowing organizations to build, test, and deploy applications without managing underlying infrastructure.
-Finance teams rarely interact directly with PaaS, but it powers many custom applications and data warehouses supporting financial operations.
+- Platform as a Service (PaaS): Development environments to build/deploy apps without managing infrastructure.
+Finance rarely interacts directly, but it powers many custom financial apps.

-Infrastructure as a Service (IaaS): Basic computing resources (servers, storage, networking) provided on-demand.
-Organizations maintain responsibility for operating systems, applications, and data.
-This model often supports legacy financial applications that require specialized configurations but benefit from infrastructure flexibility.
+- Infrastructure as a Service (IaaS): Basic computing resources (servers, storage) on-demand.
+Organizations manage OS, apps, and data.
+Often supports legacy financial apps needing special configurations.

 Cloud Deployment Models